How to get rid of Cystitis

 Finding Relief

-While you're on the mend, you'll need to find ways to manage cystitis pain.
+While you're recovering, you'll need to find ways to manage cystitis pain.

 A hot water bottle on the abdomen should provide some relief.
-Taking a hot shower can also be comforting, though avoid using any products like soaps on your intimate areas.
+Taking a hot shower can also be comforting, although it's best to avoid using products like soap on your intimate areas.

 A short walk may help ease the pain, though try to avoid anything too strenuous while you're healing.